MechMadHog/fCC-WebStack/02-js-algorithms-data-structures/JavaScript-Algorithms-and-Data-Structures-Portfolio-Projects.md

 🧩 This is my second FreeCodeCamp certificate.
 Here the focus shifts from *design and layout* to **pure programming**: solving problems, building algorithms, and implementing data structures with JavaScript.

-Many of these projects will start small and practical — validators, converters, and calculators — but the goal, as with my first certificate, is to **expand and customize** each one into something that feels like a true portfolio piece.
+Many of these projects will start small and practical, validators, converters, and calculators, but the goal, as with my first certificate, is to **expand and customize** each one into something that feels like a true portfolio piece.

 ## 📚 Sub-Projects
 Alongside the main certificate projects, I’ll be creating smaller apps and experiments with JavaScript: